DoctorEenot/DiscordGFX/README.md

 DiscordGFX.py - main engine(for now only 2D)

-To use you must open chat in discord because it pastes "pixels" as text message
+To use you must open chat in discord because it sends "pixels" as text message

 pip install pywin32